markziemann/background/app/intro.md

 its entirety.
 Then click on the "Comparative Analysis" tab which will kick off the enrichment analysis.
-This part could take up to 30 seconds to complete, so be patient and avoid clicking away or reloading the page.
+This part could take up to 30 seconds to complete, so be patient and wait for the spinning circle in the top-right corner to stop.
+In this time, avoid clicking away or reloading the page.
 The table will eventually appear.
-By default it is sorted with sets that have divergent FDR values at the top.
+By default, the results are sorted to show sets that have divergent FDR values at the top.
 Then click on the "Charts" tab to view some plots.

 The "Download Report" button can then be used to generate a full report for